 Remember, just because you hired someone with the right creative skills doesn't mean they understand your company’s culture and processes.
 You owe it to a new hire to make sure they have the knowledge and tools necessary to succeed.
 You can ease first-day jitters and get off on the right foot by adapting this new hire checklist for your team.

 Looking for more hiring and management advice?
-Check out TCG executive director Diane Domeyer's post on how to build the best creative team now!
+Subscribe to the blog now!